AntMelet/Effect-of-host-plant/README.md

 sequences_NCBI_tax.fa: this file provides the second database used for the taxonomic assignation of the sequences

+Sequences: this folder contains all raw sequences, including the sequences from the samples, positive and negative controls

 3) Growth of fungi in different media:
 This folder contains the data from a pilot experiment.
 We tested the growth of some fungi commonly associated with X. saxesenii, in artificial media that contains a lot of nutrients or not, and were autoclaved or not.